MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-label-flow.md

 ![Process overview of how retention labels work with a Power Automate flow.](../media/retention-label-flow-overview.png)

-In Power Automate, you create an automated cloud flow that uses the trigger **When the retention period expires**.
+In Power Automate, you create an automated cloud flow from scratch that uses the trigger **When the retention period expires**.
 Then, configure the flow with your required actions.

 Next, create a new retention label with the following configuration:
 - Retain the item for a specified period of time